What We Support

 Dispensary Expansion

-Today there are just 40 medical cannabis dispensaries across New York.
-The MRTA authorized each medical cannabis operator to double the number of permitted to better address the medical cannabis dessert.
-NYMCIA will continue to work with the Office of Cannabis Management to fully implement this expansion.
+Today there are just 31 medical cannabis dispensaries across New York, down from 40.
+The MRTA authorized each medical cannabis operator to double the number of the originally permitted 40 dispensaries to address medical cannabis deserts, but that has so far not occurred.
+Instead, dispensaries are closing and reducing their hours, facing a combination of market difficulties and regulatory challenges.
+NYMCIA will continue to work with the Office of Cannabis Management to fully implement the expansion of medical dispensaries but needs the support and investment of the state to ensure dispensaries are accessible for all patients.

-The MRTA mandates the Cannabis Control Board issue additional registrations to medical operators.
-NYMCIA fully supports this, as it will increase access and affordability to patients.
+The MRTA mandates that the Cannabis Control Board issue additional registrations to medical operators.
+NYMCIA fully supports this, as it will increase patients' access and affordability.

 The MRTA and adult-use cannabis regulations outline a clear process for medical operators to participate in the adult-use market – which will provide critical protections and stability to the fragile medical program.